constabulary/gb/README.md

 `gb` is a proof of concept replacement build tool for the [Go programming language](https://golang.org).

-I gave a talk about `gb` and the rational for it's creation at GDG Berlin in April 2015, [video](https://www.youtube.com/watch?v=c3dW80eO88I&index=12&list=PLseEp7p6Ewib4uUPTeaQoLfMUYXF_BQ-G) [slides](http://go-talks.appspot.com/github.com/davecheney/presentations/reproducible-builds.slide#1).
+I gave a talk about `gb` and the rational for its creation at GDG Berlin in April 2015, [video](https://www.youtube.com/watch?v=c3dW80eO88I) and [slides](http://go-talks.appspot.com/github.com/davecheney/presentations/reproducible-builds.slide#1).

 ## Project based

 `gb` operates on the concept of a project.
-A project has the following properties
+A project has the following properties:

 - A project is the consumer of your own source code, and possibly dependencies that your code consumes; nothing consumes the code from a project.
 Another way of thinking about it is, a project is where package `main` is.
 - A project is conceptually a `$GOPATH` workspace dedicated to your project's code.